-Name Served as Director Since Age Principal Business Experience Jeff Himawan, Ph.D.
-2006 44 Jeff Himawan, Ph.D. has served as a director since January 2006 and became Chairman of the Board of Directors in March 2007.
+Served as Director Since

+Age 45 Principal Business Experience

+Jeff Himawan, Ph.D. has served as a director since January 2006 and became Chairman of the Board of Directors in March 2007.
 Dr. Himawan is a Managing Director of Essex Woodlands Health Ventures, L.P., which he joined in 2001.
 Essex Woodlands Health Ventures and its affiliates own approximately 10% of our outstanding Common Stock.
 Prior to joining Essex Woodlands Health Ventures, Dr. Himawan was Managing Director and Cofounder of Seed-One Ventures, LLC.
 Prior to Seed-One Ventures, he was a scientist in academic and industrial settings.
+Dr. Himawan also served as a member of the Board of Iomai Corporation (now Intercell USA, Inc.) from 2002 to 2007.
 Dr. Himawan holds a B.S. in biology from the Massachusetts Institute of Technology and a Ph.D. in biological chemistry and molecular pharmacology from Harvard University.
-Hideki Nagao 2004 52 Hideki Nagao has served as a director since September 2004.
-Since 1980, Mr. Nagao has been employed by the Development Bank of Japan.
-Mr. Nagao is currently Senior Advisor, Department of Corporate Finance, Division 3, at the Development Bank of Japan.
-Mr. Nagao has a degree from the Faculty of Law of Tokyo University.
+Based on his background in corporate finance and capital raising and his extensive experiences in the biotechnology industry, the Board believes Dr. Himawan has the appropriate set of skills to serve as a member of our Board.